 Marijuana is still illegal in Virginia to possess or cultivate.
 Even though much of the country has moved towards decriminalizing marijuana use for medical or recreational use, growing marijuana in Virginia can result in serious criminal penalties.
 The prosecutor may attempt to use the entire plant product to show the quantity of marijuana was over a certain amount, even if it includes plants and plant parts that are not consumable.
 Talk to your attorney about defenses available for marijuana cultivation charges.

-Drug Manufacturing Legal Defenses
+Drug Distribution Legal Defenses

 Your Virginia criminal defense attorney will be able to investigate your case and identify the best legal defenses available.
 The prosecutor may try and make it seem like you have no other option but to plead guilty.
 Before accepting any plea deal, talk to your lawyer about your options.
 Possible legal defenses may include: